Best Price Promise

 Brighton to London Bridge train ticket prices

-For a train from Brighton to London Bridge, Advance Tickets start at just £4.00*, with average fares around £21.29.
-Additionally, Off-Peak train tickets, Return train tickets, and Anytime Train Tickets are also great tips for saving money on train travel.
-Enjoy the cheapest and happiest journey with TrainPal.
-For more money-saving information, welcome to our UK cheap train ticket guide.
+Travelling from Brighton to London Bridge by train?
+Advance Tickets can be as low as £5.00*, with average fares of £21.96.
+Benefit from Off-Peak train tickets, Return train tickets, and Anytime Train Tickets for extra savings.
+Enjoy the most cost-effective and pleasant journey with TrainPal.
+For more tips on saving money, visit our UK cheap train ticket guide.

 Brighton to London Bridge train times

-From Brighton to London Bridge, take the fastest train in 1h 1m, typically 1h 7m.
-Daily, 76 trains depart from Brighton, with the first at 00:02 and the last at 23:23.
-During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
-Check real-time updates for train times, delays, and cancellations.
-We save you time, effort, and money.
+Journey from Brighton to London Bridge on the fastest train in 1h 1m, usually 1h 7m.
+Every day, 101 trains leave from Brighton, starting at 00:02 and ending at 23:23.
+During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with us.

 Brighton